 Rear door toward the roof line

-Set the swing-door end facing the eave where the crew works so that walk-in loading and ground-throw share one path.
+Set the swing-door end facing your eave so that walk-in loading and ground-throw operations share the same clear work path.

 Surface protection